A 10 minute film about the first liturgical performance of Missa Aedes Christi (with dance) at www.cantatadramatica.com

 For his Missa Brevis he was awarded a British Composer Award in 2012.
-As a prize for this award he has been commissioned by The Worshipful Company of Musicians to write a new work for their 2013 Carol service.
-Ralph Allwood has commissioned a new work for the 30th anniversary of the Rudolfus Choir to be performed on New Year's Eve, 2013, at St John's, Smith Square, by the Rudolfus Choir and Inner Voices.
-The choir of King's College Cambridge and Stephen Cleobury will be performing his new setting of the Vespers, ... lit by holy fire, in the summer, 2014.
+As a prize for this award The Worshipful Company of Musicians commissioned a new work from him.
+In June 2014 the Choir of Gonville and Caius College, Cambridge, will premiere a new piece at the Spitalfields Festival, and the Choir of King's College Cambridge will premiere his new setting of the Vespers, entitled ...lit by holy fire.

 Full biographical details for Francis Grier are contained in a PDF document that will open in a new tab/window.